 Key adjustments incorporated into work plans and budgets based on programme performance.
 Separate financial system (ledgers) in place for managing programme funds.
 Schedule in place for reviewing programme performance and developing work plans and budgets for the following quarter.
 Compliance with funds disbursement schedule Compliance with the schedule for programme review, development of work plans and budgets.
 Number of Officers assigned to coordinate MBSP impleInetation. % timeof assigned officers spent on MBSP per week/month.
-M&E personnel skills and experience in M&E % time of M&E officer spent on MBSP.
+M&amp;E personnel skills and experience in M&amp;E % time of M&amp;E officer spent on MBSP.
 Interface/incorporation of Area Development Commitees (ADC), Area Executive Committee (AEC) in programming and implementation. members, etc. Funds disbursement schedule Tool in Annex 5 Submission of Progress reports and Financial reports to MOLGRD and ICEIDA Tool in Annex 5 Role of Area Development Committee (ADC) and Area Executive Committee (AEC) in programme implementation Number of District level planning and review meetings attended.
 Participation in developing work plans and budgets Participation in community mobilization for health, water, and education programmes at community level Members of ADC and AEC Focus Group Discussions Tool in Annex 6 Role of District Implementing Teams - DHO, DWO, DEM Number of Partnership meetings attended.
 Compliance with progress reporting schedule Compliance with financial reporting requirements.
 Participation in review of work plans and budgets and planning for next Quarter.
 Actions/recommendations from partnership DHO, DWO, DEM Key Informant interviews Tool in Annex 7 Submission of Progress Reports to mangochi meetings and work plans and budget review meetings implemented.
 Achievement of targets based on work plans.
 Institutionalization of programme activities into District operational programmes.
-Programme delivery strategies e.g. utilization of communitybased groups/commiltees/ and committees District Council Tool in Annex 7 Programme implementation (Outcomes will be assessed under Impact) A. PUBLIC HEALTH PROGRAMME OUTPUTS Improved infrastructure and equipment in maternal and child health services in HCs Improved referral services Strengthened Community based health services Institutional capacity strengthened at the DHO Improved/strengthened health management information system Health centres (%) with electricity, improved sanitation and water Health centres (%) with safe waste disposal Fully equipped maternity wards (% of district target, 16) Maternity ward at MDH constructed and equipped Proportion of district health zone having running ambulances Proportion of HSAs trained Proportion of HSAs with required transport and equipment % of health facilities receiving integrated supervision quarterly and written feedback provided % of health facilities reporting timely Number of health workers who had undergone certified trainings Proportion of official villages with updated village health registers Proportion of health zones with effective internet service Health Management Information system (HMIS) at District level Review HMIS and use theProgramme Implementation/Activity Tracking Tool for all activities that we have developed Tool in Annex 8
+Programme delivery strategies e.g. utilization of communitybased groups/committees/ and committees District Council Tool in Annex 7 Programme implementation (Outcomes will be assessed under Impact) A. PUBLIC HEALTH PROGRAMME OUTPUTs Improved infrastructure and equipment in maternal and child health services in HCs Improved referral services Strengthened Community based health services Institutional capacity strengthened at the DHO Improved/strengthened health management information system Maternity ward at MDH constructed and equipped Proportion of district health zone having Health Management Information system (HMIS) at District level Review HMIS and use theProgramme Implementation/Activity Tracking Tool for all activities that we have developed Tool in Annex 8

-B. WATER AND SANITATION OUTPUTS At least 150 new boreholes constructed At least 100 protected shallow wells constructed At least 100 defunct boreholes rehabilitated.
+B. WATER AND SANITATION At least 150 new boreholes constructed At least 100 protected shallow wells constructed At least 100 defunct boreholes rehabilitated.
 At least 350 water point management committees trained in community based management (operations and maintenance, sanitation and organization).
-At least 80% of households construct and use improved pit latrines and hand washing facilities in TA Chimwala District system strengthened for WASH service delivery Management systems for operations and maintenance in place at the DWO District Water office has increased capacity and is better equiped to performa its tasks Environmental aspects around water points and in relation to sanitation activities have been examined and addre # of boreholes constructed # of households which gain access # of shallow wells # of households which gain access # of boreholes rehabilitated # of households which gain access # of households which gain access # of water point committees trained (50/50 gender balance) # of refresher courses implemented # extension workers and VHWCs trained in CLTS % of households with improved pit latrines and hand wash facilities # of new improved latrines in the target area # of follow up visits made to each water point # of Village Area Mechanics trained and operating Management system for O&M in place DCT meetings held monthly Data management system in place Strategy for availability of spare parts in place Proportion of functioning water points in the district # of additional WMAs employed DWO office and staff properly equipped Motorcycles and vehicles in place with operational guidelines Proposal/Assessment Implementation plan HMIS/DWO Review of HMIS Indicators and use the Programme Implementation/Activity Tracking Tool for all activities that we have developed Tool in Annex 8
+At least 80% of households construct and use improved pit latrines and hand washing facilities in TA Chimwala District system strengthened for WASH service delivery Management systems for operations and maintenance in place at the DWO District Water office has increased capacity and is better equiped to performa its tasks Environmental aspects around water points and in relation to sanitation activities have been examined and addre Proportion of villages verified as ODF in target HMIS/DWO Review of HMIS Indicators and use the Programme Implementation/Activity Tracking Tool for all activities that we have developed Tool in Annex 8